Skip to main content

 Associate Professor Trygve Skonnord, University of Oslo

-The debate will be led by Professor John-Anker Zwart from the University of Oslo.
+The dissertation will be led by Professor John-Anker Zwart from the University of Oslo.

-The event is open to everyone, but we appreciate it if you press "Shall" in the Facebook event, if you plan to participate.
+The event is open to everyone, but we would appreciate it if you click "Going" in the Facebook event if you plan to attend.

-Welcome to an exciting day with new insights into exercise and rheumatic diseases!
+Welcome to an exciting day with new insights about exercise and rheumatic diseases!